 Such tracking generally needs to be effective on devices that are not connected to any network, especially, for example, in an airport where the 802.11 network is a fee-based service, so few people are attached.
 Further, the tracking needs to be effective across time spans of an hour or more for worst-case busy hours, when the information is most critically needed and needs to be accurate.

-<Such tracking without “opt-in” by the user is considered a violation of privacy that MAC address randomization is designed to prevent.
-This can be accomplished in other ways, without 802.11 involvement.
-We do not need to address this issue.
-Pending contribution to indicate this was considered and dropped.>
+Upon analysis of this scenario, it has been agreed that such tracking of individuals without their consent is considered a violation of their privacy – exactly what MAC randomization is trying to prevent.
+Since the fundamental purpose of this tracking can be accomplished in other ways without 802.11 involvement, this scenario is considered out of scope for 802.11bh to provide a solution.

 Grocery store customer flow analysis